Climate Change Levy for Businesses

 Charities

-Electricity and gas supplies used by charities for non-business purposes, such as education, religion, and nature conservation, are exempt from the CCL.
+Electricity and gas supplies used by charities for non-business purposes, such as education, religion, and nature conservation, are exempt from paying the CCL on commercial electricity and business gas prices.

 Applying for a Climate Change Levy exemption